-Estimate Method / model used to make the estimate Controls used to identify estimates Whether Management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
+Estimate Method / model used to make the estimate Controls used to identify estimates Whether management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
 Valuation of defined benefit net pension fund liabilities The liability is assessed by a pensions actuary.
 The actuary uses professional judgement and actuarial data to assess the extent of the liability.
 The actuary is appointed by the Kent County Council Pension Fund on behalf of the Council who are one of the members of the scheme.
 A 0.1% increase in the discount rate and a 0.1% increased in the assumed level of pension increases is modelled, along with an increase of one year in life longevity.
 This is considered to be appropriate in the context of the overall value of the properties.
+No Accruals Accruals of income and expenditure are recognised where the value exceeds £10,000.
+Accruals are identified through commitment accounting and by service accountants in consultation with budget managers.
+No Accruals for income and expenditure have been principally based on known values.
+Where accruals have had to be estimated the latest available information has been used.
 No Provisions (including NNDR appeals) An assessment based on data around current and potential losses from appeals against the rateable values of business premises.
 Other provisions are not material.
-Valuation information is provided by the Valuation Office Agency (VOA) The Council's appeals provision is made with reference to an assessment of potential losses by an external advisor.
-A 10% increase in the yield losses from successful appeals is assessed to show the potential impact.
+Valuation information is provided by the Valuation Office Agency (VOA) The Council's appeals provision is made with reference to an assessment of potential losses by an external A 10% increase in the yield losses from successful appeals is assessed to show the potential impact.
 Consideration will be given to alternative figures depending on the underlying economic conditions.
 No